sanjar-notes/react/vault/5_Lifecycle_hooks/2_Deriving_all_hooks_from_lifecycle.md

-# 1. React lifecycle hooks
+# 2. Deriving all hooks from lifecycle
 Created Tuesday 06 February 2022

 ### Why